 Since there are several different options, you’ll probably be better off if you can start exploring the most popular ones.
-This next section will help you compare 2018 Mutual of Omaha Medicare Supplement Plan F, Mutual of Omaha Medicare Supplement Plan N, and Mutual Medicare Supplement Plan G:
+This next section will help you compare Mutual of Omaha Medicare Supplement Plan F, Mutual of Omaha Medicare Supplement Plan N, and Mutual of Omaha Medicare Supplement Plan G:

 - Mutual of Omaha Medicare Supplement Plan F: If you’d rather just pay your monthly premium and not worry about Medicare out-of-pocket expenses, you’ll probably be most satisfied with the most robust plan.
-Medicare plan F claims about 40 percent of the supplement market and protects you against deductibles, coinsurance, and even some things that Medicare won’t cover.
-Some highlights of Plan F include the fact that this plan pays for charges over the amount Medicare approves and it helps pay for urgent medical expenses in other countries.
+Medicare plan F claims about 40 percent of the Supplement market and protects you against deductibles, coinsurance, and even some things that Medicare won’t cover.

 - Mutual of Omaha Medicare Supplement Plan N: With Medicare Plan N, you have to pay a fairly low copay each time you go to the doctor or visit an emergency room.
 Plan N doesn’t cover the Part B deductible.
 It also won’t pay for amounts that medical providers charge that exceed what Medicare allows, but Plan G and F do.
 If you don’t expect to need many health services, the cheaper rates for Plan N should save you money.